Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Simulation Study.

 \subsection{Results.}

 In this section, we conduct simulation experiments to evaluate the effects of collaborative capacity sharing and provide a sensitivity analysis with respect to various parameters.
+In particular, we investigate centralized coordination with complete information sharing, coordination with data privacy and individual control strategies.
+These strategies are formally introduced as follows:

-Formally, we compare the following three strategies: \begin{itemize} \item[i.] \textbf{Collaborative Capacity Planning (CP)}: This strategy assumes that alliance partners act collaboratively and the booking decisions for shared capacities are controlled through an integrated planning system. \cite{topaloglu12} describes this system as ``centralized planning'' where the booking decisions are made by considering the overall alliance benefit.
+\paragraph{Collaborative Capacity Planning (CP).} This strategy assumes that alliance partners act collaboratively and the booking decisions for shared capacities are controlled through an integrated planning system which requires complete information sharing. \cite{topaloglu12} describes this system as ``centralized planning'' where the booking decisions are made by considering the overall alliance benefit.
 CP solves the model (\ref{eqn:org_model_obj})-(\ref{eqn:org_model_nonneg}) to compute the optimal values of the dual variables ($\valpha \in \RR^m$ and $\valpha_k \in \RR^{m_k}$, $k \in \CK$) associated with the capacity constraints.
 When a request for a product arrives, the summation of the optimal dual variables corresponding to the used flight legs becomes the bid-price for accepting or rejecting the request.
 That is, assuming a product request using path $s$ arrives for party $k$, we accept this request if the fare of the product is greater than or equal to $\sum_{j\in \mathcal{J}} a_{js}\alpha_j +\sum_{j\in \mathcal{J}_k} b_{js} \alpha_{jk}$.
 To consider the effects of reoptimization, we divide the planning horizon into five equal segments and resolve the model (\ref{eqn:org_model_obj})-(\ref{eqn:org_model_nonneg}) at the beginning of each segment with the updated capacities.
 Since CP coordinates the booking decisions for the whole alliance, this strategy requires access to all flight information of the partners (the capacities on all flight legs and the expected demands for all products) which is quite unlikely to occur in practice \citep{topaloglu12}.